The 11 Best Christmas Markets in Europe 2021

 Budget / Mid Range: Old Prague House – centrally located with a fabulous breakfast

 Nothing takes your fancy?
-Click here for the best all Prague hotels
+Click here for the all Prague hotels

 All handicrafts are locally made and we love that they are doing their bit for the environment by providing reusable cups for the mulled wine (similar system to Vienna) and their electricity comes from a nearby hydro-electric plant.

 The nearby Munich market is worth a visit too, particularly if you are flying into or out of Munich.
+In fact, there are lots of things to see and do on day trips from Munich.
 Other German markets worth visiting are Hamburg, Leipzig, Dusseldorf, Berlin, Aachen and Bremen.